JustCabaret/AIReceiptParser/README.md

 # Receipt Parser

-This project provides a receipt parsing application implemented using Python and Flask.
-It leverages OCR (Optical Character Recognition) technology and OpenAI GPT-4 to extract, process, and categorize information from receipt images.
-The application includes a user-friendly web interface to upload and view receipts.
+This project provides an intelligent solution for automating the extraction and organization of data from receipt images.
+Designed for businesses and individuals, it simplifies the often tedious process of manual data entry, allowing users to focus on insights and decision-making.
+By utilizing cutting-edge OCR (Optical Character Recognition) and AI-powered processing, this application transforms raw receipt images into structured, actionable data.

 Inspired by @IAmTomShaw's [Receipt Vision](https://github.com/IAmTomShaw/receipt-vision).